sbutler/aws-staticweb-terraform/README.md

 This is a terraform configuration to help you with best practices when deploying a static website in AWS using S3 and CloudFront.
-It was designed to be used as a module or standalone configuration.
+It was designed to be used as a module.

 If you enable CloudFront then this terraform also deploys a failover bucket in a different region, with content automatically copied from the primary